Content Creation

 - Update coverage and status back in the Planner

-This is the default way to create content for your main authority plan.
-Creator, Pro and Agency plans can use this integrated path.
+This is the default way to create educational content, blog posts, and thought leadership for your main authority plan.

 - Start from a search query instead of a map topic